viamrobotics/docs/docs/tutorials/integrating-viam-with-openai.md

 * Add Lidar and integrate Viam's [SLAM Service](/services/slam) to map the world around it.
 * Use Viam's [Data Management](/manage/data-management/) to collect environmental data and use this data to train new ML models that allow the robot improve its functionality.

-We'd love to see where you decide to take it - let us and others know at the [Viam Community Slack](https://join.slack.com/t/viamrobotics/shared_invite/zt-1f5xf1qk5-TECJc1MIY1MW0d6ZCg~Wnw/).
+We'd love to see where you decide to take this - let us and others know at the [Viam Community Slack](https://join.slack.com/t/viamrobotics/shared_invite/zt-1f5xf1qk5-TECJc1MIY1MW0d6ZCg~Wnw/).